Attachment theory: The Strange Situation is not a reliable procedure

-When the reliability of the SSP is tested, results do not remain stable, especially when the backcloth of social circumstances of infant-adult couples changes between tests.
-Studies show that the greatest reliability is found in attachment ratings from the SSP when the social background of the infant's family remains stable between two assessments: socio-economically; maritally; in terms of social support; housing; and childcare provision.
+When the reliability of the SSP is tested, results do not remain stable, especially when the backcloth of social circumstances of infant-adult couples change between tests.
+Studies show that the greatest reliability is found in attachment ratings from the SSP when the social background of the infant's family remains stable between two assessments: socio-economically, maritally, in terms of social support, housing, and childcare provision.
 But the crucial test is when background variables change between tests.
-Then it is found that, as a baby's social background changes between two SSP ratings, the ratings are also likely to change.
-SSP classifications are especially volatile when researchers make the effort to recruit to their studies infants who do not come from intact middle-class families and whose parents have not volunteered to participate.
+Then it is found that, as a baby's social background changes between two SSP ratings, the ratings are likely to change as well.
+SSP classifications are especially volatile when researchers make the effort to recruit infants who do not come from intact middle-class families and whose parents have not volunteered to participate.

-An important corollary of this finding is that attachment studies which do not control for a family's social background--and many do not--they may produce results which, for example, seem to prove levels of security in attachment classification have a strong positive correlation with a factor like maternal sensitivity, when, in fact, levels of security and sensitivity are both caused by other unstudied factors from their social background.
-This means that the results of correlational studies which seem to prove the long-term effects of an infant's attachment classification cannot be taken at face-value if those studies were uncontrolled: the strength of correlations is likely to have been inflated by one or more of the unstudied background variables.
+An important corollary of this finding is that attachment studies which do not control for a family's social background—and many do not—may produce results which, for example, seem to prove levels of security in attachment classification that have a strong positive correlation with a factor like maternal sensitivity, when, in fact, levels of security and sensitivity are both caused by other unstudied factors from their social background.
+This means that the results of correlational studies which seem to prove the long-term effects of an infant's attachment classification cannot be taken at face value if those studies were uncontrolled: the strength of correlations is likely to have been inflated by one or more of the unstudied background variables.

 In short, classifications of attachment in/security derived from the SSP cannot be taken as primarily reflecting the existence of an internal system or working model in the young child.
-They are far more likely to be reflecting what has recently been happening in the social world external to the infant and her or his mother-figure(s) at the times of their assessment.
+They are far more likely to be reflecting what has recently been happening in the social world external to the infant and her or his mother-figure(s) at the time of their assessment.

 Attachment classifications of children seldom predict adult functioning

-The best-known longitudinal studies to have researched the long-term effects/correlates of infant-caregiver bonds on grown-up functions have all failed to produce the kinds of result attachment theory predicts.
-This is especially true in studies which have controlled for the continuity and discontinuity of background variables experienced by the child while she or he was developing.
+The best-known longitudinal studies to have researched the long-term effects/correlates of infant-caregiver bonds on grown-up functions have all failed to produce the kinds of results attachment theory predicts.
+This is especially true in studies that have controlled for the continuity and discontinuity of background variables experienced by the child while she or he was developing.
 One longitudinal study in Minnesota showed that, if background variables were properly taken into account, attachment security in infancy only accounted for 5% of the variability in social competence when the study-children had reached the age of nineteen.
-Two well-known German studies also failed to find any significant correlation between security of attachment (as measure in the SSP) in toddlers and a variety of measures of social relating after age ten.
+Two well-known German studies also failed to find any significant correlation between security of attachment (as measured in the SSP) in toddlers and a variety of measures of social relating after age ten.
 Long-term Israeli research also found that continuity in attachment representation correlated strongly with the stability of the caregiver's environment, and discontinuity with instability.